Toyota flip-flops, to debut to two electric vehicles and a plug-in hybrid in 2021

 The new models are part of a large-scale electrified-vehicle push.
 By 2025, Toyota wants 40% of its U.S. vehicle sales to be electrified models, including hybrids, plug-in hybrids, battery-electric cars, and hydrogen fuel-cell vehicles, a company press release said.
 The automaker expects that to increase to nearly 70% by 2030.

-No details of the two electric vehicles or the new plug-in hybrid were released, but Toyota confirmed that it is developing a dedicated EV platform called e-TNGA, and previously said it was working on solid-state batteries for future electric cars.
+No details of the two electric vehicles or the new plug-in hybrid were released, but a graphic shared by Toyota revealed that one of the EVs appears to be a sedan.
 The automaker unveiled a handful of EV designs in 2019, and last year confirmed a partnership with Subaru for an electric SUV that will likely be sold under both brands.
+Toyota also confirmed that it is developing a dedicated EV platform called e-TNGA, and previously said it was working on solid-state batteries for future electric cars.

 Toyota has largely avoided battery-electric vehicles, pitching fuel cells as an alternative zero-emissions technology, and continuing to push the hybrid technology it pioneered with the Prius.
 As recently as December 2020, company president Akio Toyoda opined that there was too much hype surrounding electric cars.